Blog

 “DON’T TOUCH ME” Acro & Duo Work

 Know what’s lot’s of fun?
-Spooning and bench-pressing another person when it’s 90+ degrees in the studio and you’re both sweating like piglets.
+Spooning and bench-pressing another person when it’s 90+ degrees in the studio and you’re both sweating like little piglets.
 It’s so gross.

 • Work with a towel nearby – dry off often.